MDwiyanti/rnaseq-hisat2-cufflinks/README.md

     Do this every time you open Terminal.

-    Or, create a .bashrc file to store the path in Terminal.
+    Or, create a .bashrc file in rnaseq_directory to store the path.

             touch .bashrc